edchelstephens/react-flux/NOTES.md

 So that the specific `course/<slug>` can be matched and routed first, or else if you don't put this order, every course/ pattern in the url will route to ManageCoursePage This is a general note.
 One solution to this would be to use exact

+# React Forms

+# any `<input>` with a value set is a controlled component by React.
+It's value is set by react

+# Elements value _always_ matches the value of the assigned prop